Astra DB Classic billing and usage

 Change payment method

-2. In the Settings navigation menu, click the name of the current organization, and then select the organization you want to edit.
+2. In the Settings navigation menu, click the name of the active organization, and then select the organization you want to edit.

 3. In the Settings navigation menu, click Billing.